A Christ-Centered community …

 ‘prepares students spiritually’

-Monday and Wednesday morning chapel, Tuesday evening Shalom, and “First Fridays” are all times the community gathers for prayer, worship, and reflection centered around Christ and actively listening to God’s call on our lives, as individuals and as Christ’s diverse body at Fox.
-Because George Fox University highly values being a Christ-centered community that prepares students spiritually as well as academically and professionally, each student is required to participate in 20 of these chapel programs each semester and obtain participation credit by remembering to slide their ID card and stay for the entirety of the gathering.
-Other similar opportunities that also count for participation credit are Spanish Chapel, Contemplative Worship (unprogrammed), Fellowship of Christian Athletes, International Student chapel, "CREO" (creative reflection through worshipful arts), and “Faith & Film” (spiritual formation discussions to be found in movies).
+The community gathers for prayer, worship and reflection centered around Christ in Tuesday morning and Wednesday evening chapels.
+We actively listen to God’s call on our lives, both as individuals and as Christ’s diverse “body” at Fox.
+Because George Fox University highly values being a Christ-centered community that prepares students spiritually, as well as academically and professionally, each student is required to attend at least 15 chapel gatherings, five of which can be any of an array of “Chapel Electives” that are smaller and more specifically focused gatherings for Christ-centered worship, prayer and life-application of God’s Word.
+Some ongoing chapel electives are Spanish Chapel, Contemplative Worship (unprogrammed), Fellowship of Christian Athletes and International Student Chapel.
 More details are available on the Spiritual Life website.

 ‘... to think with clarity and act with integrity ...’

-The Spiritual Life (“Spi.L.”)
-House is located on the southwest corner of campus, at the corner of Sheridan and Meridian, and is where our university pastoral team offices are housed and pastors are available to meet with students for prayer, spiritual direction and pastoral counseling in times of spiritual crisis.
-There you will be able to find Sarah Baldwin, university pastor and dean of spiritual life, leading the rest of the “Spi.L.” team: Jamie Johnson, associate pastor for Christian leadership; Kayin Griffith, spiritual life coordinator; and Rusty St. Cyr, associate pastor for ministry and service.
+The Spiritual Life , Inclusion & Leadership (“SpIL”) House is located on the southwest corner of campus, at the corner of Sheridan and Meridian, and is where our university pastoral team offices are housed and where pastors are available to meet with students for prayer and pastoral care/spiritual counseling in times of crisis.
+There you will be able to find Jamie Noling-Auth, university pastor and dean of spiritual life, leading the rest of the “SpIL” team: Jamie Johnson, associate pastor for Christian leadership, and Rusty St. Cyr, associate pastor for ministry and service.
+(For diversity and leadership information, please see “Inclusion & Leadership”)

 ‘... and serve with passion!’